OWASP/www-project-application-security-verification-standard/info.md

 ### Translations:

-There are currently no translations for version v5.0.0.
+There are currently no translations for version v5.0.0 but you can see [in-progress translations here](https://github.com/OWASP/ASVS/blob/master/CONTRIBUTING.md#translations).

 Historic translations of the v4.x versions can be found in the [TRANSLATIONS.md file](https://github.com/OWASP/ASVS/blob/master/4.0/TRANSLATIONS.md) in the 4.0 folder.

 ### Social Links
 Follow the project on Twitter at: [@OWASP_ASVS](https://twitter.com/OWASP_ASVS)